hhtomaswt11/ASLAI--SA/TrabalhoPratico/README.md

 Static mode is designed for spelling words using ASL alphabet gestures.

-The system continuously reads webcam frames and predicts the current gesture.
-The user can add the recognized letter to the phrase or use control gestures such as `space` and `del`.
+The system continuously captures webcam frames and predicts the current gesture.

+When the same gesture remains stable for several frames and passes the confidence threshold, the frontend can automatically add the recognized token to the phrase.

+The user can also manually add the current prediction.

 ## Dynamic Mode Usage